-You may have heard it for years: digital transformation is fundamentally changing the way we conduct business.
-Every aspect of strategy and operations will be affected by the increasing digitisation, every field will be impacted, no analogue stone will be left unturned.
+Digital transformation is fundamentally changing the way we conduct business and digital projects.
+Every aspect of strategy and operations is affected by the increasing digitization, every field is impacted, and no analog stone are left unturned.

 But what hides behind all the gimmicks and buzzwords?
 What is the essential nature, what are the cold facts about digital transformation?
-What do you actually need to know about the concept to make the best possible advices to your organisation or clients?
+What do you actually need to know about the concept to make the best possible advice to your organization or clients?

-So, digital transformation is essentially a colloquial term describing the fact that your industry and business are undergoing a technologically driven change in the way of solving tasks.
-Also, the concept implies that you need to adapt and make smart use of new digital technology in order to stay up to date and not be left behind by your competition.
+Digital transformation is essentially a colloquial term describing the fact that your industry and business are undergoing a technologically driven change in the way of solving tasks.
+Also, the concept says you must adapt and make smart use of new digital technology in order to stay up to date and not be surpassed by your competition.

 So what should you do next?

 You should educate yourself on the current status of digital transformation.
-Get to know what the top priorities of leaders are, what main barriers there are against going through with digital transformation, what sectors and geographies are most likely to implement technological change first, and what specific trends dominate the scene.
+Get to know the top priorities of leaders, what main barriers there are against digital transformation, what sectors and geographies are most likely to implement technological change first, and what specific trends dominate the scene.

-You should then implement your changes by establishing a digital transformation task force and introducing modern, organisation-wide principles to lay the ground for the actual changes.
+You should then implement your changes by establishing a digital transformation task force and introducing modern, organization-wide principles to lay the ground for the actual changes.

-Being prepared for the future will, in any case, require that your organisation invests in an innovation platform, so agile and flexible that it is able to fulfil all the imaginable demands of the immediate years to come.
+Being prepared for the future requires your organization investing in an agile and flexible innovation platform, so it can fulfill all the most important requirements of years to come.
 Be sure to choose wisely and for the long-term.

 First published 3 July 2019, updated 10 November 2022.